Best Business Checking Accounts of 2020

 How We Found the Best Business Checking Accounts

-The best business checking accounts of 2020 all have something in common — they let business owners make the most of their bank accounts with minimal hassle and little-to-no fees.
+The best business checking accounts of 2020 all let business owners make the most of their bank accounts with minimal hassle and little-to-no fees.
 To find the best checking accounts for businesses, we evaluated each of the companies’ accounts based on the criteria mentioned below.

 It’s difficult to find checking accounts that don’t charge monthly fees, but they do exist.
 For the purpose of this list, we only considered business checking accounts that come with no fees or let you avoid monthly fees with qualified activities, such as a minimum balance or a specific number of transactions each month.